 In "The Agribusiness Going Against the Grain", Andras Ferencz writes about the session delivered by Chris Brown (Olam International) on 13th June 2017.

 On the 13th of June, Chris Brown, Vice President of Corporate Responsibility & Sustainability at Olam International, a leading agribusiness that operates in 70 countries across the globe, visited Lancaster University.
-Chris Brown’s short presentation and the ensuing Question and Answers with attending academics from the LEC, LUMS and the Pentland Centre served as the introduction of Olam International, kicking into gear another beneficial collaboration between business and academia.
+Chris Brown’s short presentation and the ensuing Question and Answers with attending academics from the Lancaster Environment Centre, LUMS and the Pentland Centre served as the introduction of Olam International, kicking into gear another beneficial collaboration between business and academia.

 Chris Brown’s illuminating talk on Olam International revolved around the theme of reconciliation.
 Namely, the reconciliation of operating an extensive international trade company that tries to do right by all of its stakeholders, while remaining competitive in a price-driven market.
 Environmentalist and ecologist Paul Hawken aptly describes this carrot-and-stick problem in The Ecology of Commerce.
 He writes that “The dilemma that confronts business is the contradiction that a commercial system that works well, by its definitions, violates the greater and more profound ethic of biology.”
 If a business embarks on carving a sustainable path and decides to account for all its environmental and societal costs, it will inevitably raise prices and lose out in the marketplace.
 Unfortunately, sustainability-driven businesses regularly face this puzzle of having to evaluate costs in a system that is far better equipped to lower prices than anything else.
 This is, in essence, what Victorian economist William Forster Lloyd dubbed the tragedy of the commons, wherein self-interest spurs individual entities to act contrary to the common interest.